Feature-Space Smoothing: Certified Robustness of Deep Representations

 \subsection{Certified Bound via Feature Space Smoothing}

-Considering the limitations inherent in the RS, we introduce the Feature-space Smoothing (FS).
-By turning any feature encoder $f_e$ into a smoothed version $\hat{f_e}$, FS theoretically guarantees that $\hat{f_e}$ maintains a certified lower bound on the cosine similarity between clean and adversarial representations under $\ell_2$-norm constrained perturbations.
+Considering the limitations inherent in the RS, we introduce the Feature-space Smoothing (FS), a general framework for feature-wise robustness certification.
+By turning a given encoder $f_e$ into a smoothed version $\hat{f_e}$, FS guarantees that $\hat{f_e}$ maintains a certified lower bound on the cosine similarity between clean and adversarial representations under $\ell_2$-norm constrained perturbations.